Klumben

 Christian grew up in a little town called Vemmelev.

 Already very popular with his 2010 hit "Kriminel", "Hobby" with accompanying music video and his collaborations with TopGunn in X Factor and with Raske Penge in "Rundt" and "Faxe Kondi" and his recordings with Kontrafon such as his single "Du en lort" with TopGunn, he is considered as an emerging star of dancehall in Denmark.

-He released his debut album Fra Klumben til pladen on Cheff Records / ArtPeople in May 2012 that reached #11 in the Danish Albums Chart.
+He released his debut album Fra Klumben til pladen on Cheff Records / ArtPeople in May 2012 that reached No. 11 in the Danish Albums Chart.